JenniferUgo/D-ProjectThree/projectthree.md

 ### **Testing Backend Code without Frontend using RESTful API**

 ### So far we have written backend part of our To-Do application, and configured a database, but we do not have a frontend UI yet.
 We need ReactJS code to achieve that.
 But during development, we will need a way to test our code using RESTfulL API.
-Therefore, we will need to make use of some API development client to test our code.
+Therefore, we will need to make use of some API development client to test our code.<br><br>

 #### In this project, we will use Postman to test our API.